CuratorCat/pcc-archive.org/wiki/collections/exclusives/index.md

 ## The Exclusives Contract {#contract}

-Exclusives are ERC-721 NFTs ([Etherscan](https://etherscan.io/address/0x9e8a92F833c0ae4842574cE9cC0ef4c7300Ddb12)), it's using ERC721A to safe gas.
-And it's using Chainlink to generate a random number to off-set tokenURI for each token during the reveal
+Exclusives are ERC-721 NFTs ([Etherscan](https://etherscan.io/address/0x9e8a92F833c0ae4842574cE9cC0ef4c7300Ddb12)), it's using ERC721A to save gas.
+And it's using Chainlink to generate a random number to off-set tokenURI for each token during the reveal.

+The contract itself is named PurrnelopesExclusives.

 `TBD`